Bread basket, Cutlery basket / Itaya maple / Akita-JPN 720906 秋田県/イタヤカエデ パンかご・カトラリーケース 2種

 The names and shapes are different, but the construction is almost the same.

-Since the basket can hold so much, it is tempting to fill it with too much.
+Because the basket can hold many items, it can be tempting to fill it to the brim.

-for example, it is best to hold the entire basket with both hands,
+it is best to support the entire basket with both hands to prevent strain and ensure it lasts longer.

 The texture of these baskets is somewhat reminiscent of Scandinavian basket weaving.